Saudi Arabia: Several wounded in WWI memorial attack, French officials say | DW | 11.11.2020

 "France strongly condemns this cowardly, unjustifiable attack," the ministry said in a statement.

 It was not immediately clear how many people had been injured.
-There was also no immediate claim of responsibility for the blast.
+There was also no immediate claim of responsibility for the attack.

+Saudi officials and the kingdom's state-run media have also not yet commented on the blast.

+The attack follows on the heels of a stabbing at the French Consulate in Jeddah at the end of October that left one guard slightly wounded.